mahmoudimus/mahmoudimus.com/content/arbitrary-stack-trace-in-python.rst

 :date: 2011-02-11 15:52
 :author: Mahmoud
 :tags: programming, python
+:excerpt: How to take an arbitrary stack trace in Python

 I had a need to trace a function's call stack to identify call chain paths in some difficult-to-follow Python code that was laced with lots